As Congress taps leaders, House's McCarthy fends off rival

 So far, she has no announced opponent, but some Democrats are dissatisfied with Pelosi.
 Their struggle over selecting a new speaker still has weeks to play out.

-Among Democrats, a small but vocal group argues Pelosi, 78, should step aside.
-She has made clear she wants the speaker’s gavel again.
-She has led the party in the House for 16 years.

 House Democrats will choose a party leader on Nov.
 28 in a closed-door vote.
-A separate election for speaker will follow in early January with all House members - Democrats and Republicans - casting votes.
+A separate election for speaker will follow in early January with all House members - Democrats and Republicans - casting votes; the winner needs a majority to be speaker.

+Among Democrats, a small but vocal group argues Pelosi, 78, who has led the party for 16 years, should step aside.
+Pelosi critics are circulating a letter that says signatories will not back Pelosi during the House floor vote for Speaker; so far 17 people have signed, a Democratic aide said.

-Nine centrist House Democrats have told Pelosi their votes for speaker are conditional on whether she embraces House rule changes that would encourage more consideration of bipartisan legislation.
+Separately, nine centrist House Democrats have told Pelosi their votes for speaker are conditional on whether she embraces House rule changes that would encourage more consideration of bipartisan legislation.
 They asked her to commit to the changes by Friday.

-The votes of the nine, members of the bipartisan “Problem Solvers Caucus,” could be pivotal on the House floor, where Pelosi will need a majority of all House members to become speaker again.
+The nine are members of the bipartisan “Problem Solvers Caucus.”
 Caucus Co-chairman Representative Josh Gottheimer told Reuters the group was talking with Pelosi.
 He said she seemed eager for reform, but the group was asking for a public commitment from her because “the specifics matter.”

 Wednesday afternoon, Pelosi released a statement saying she would continue to work with the group to “develop changes to the rules that will break the gridlock in Washington.”